benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 all other nodes (as well as the services registered on them) by simply joining the cluster.

 Every VM has a consul client running on it that keeps the primary service of that VM registered with consul for discovery.
-This way, VMs can come and go or change IP and the services that rely on them don't need to be reconfigured.
+This way, VMs can come and go, or change IP, and the services that rely on them don't need to be reconfigured.

-...But I only included a single consul server node in this demo and if we take it away bad things will happen.
+...But I only included a single consul server node in this demo, and if we take it away bad things will happen.
 I'll skip the "fail" video since this is a solved problem that I only omitted in the demo because I was already up to 6 vms.